-Sales tax was introduced in Goa, Daman and Diu from 1st November 1964; it is an extension of Delhi Sales Tax Act and applies to Goa, Daman and Diu.
-Some major changes were introduced in the Act in 1974.
-This Act is amended with effect from 1.7.1989 and is called 'The Goa Sales Tax Act 1989' and the levy of sales tax is governed by Goa Sales Tax Act 1989 and the CST Act 1956.
+The Sales Tax was introduced in the former union territory of Goa, Daman and Diu (now the state of Goa), from 1.11.1964, which is an extension of the Bengal Sales Tax Act, as applicable to the Union Territory of Delhi.
+This Act is now called the Goa Sales Tax Act 1989 and the levy of sales tax is governed by Goa sales Tax Act 1989 and the CST Act, 1956.